CE Learning Objectives & Policies

 Quality Standards and CE Advisor’s Role

 In order to complete the CE, all GH concentrators must demonstrate application of a broad range of core skills from across the curriculum and synthesis and integration of knowledge.
 Final papers (Options 1 & 2) will only be approved if they have met this standard of high quality graduate-level analytic writing.
 Independent projects (Option 3) will receive approval once they have fulfilled the objectives defined in the project proposal and represent high quality graduate work.
-Please note that proposals of Option 2 and 3 must be approved before they are reviewed by the IH Curriculum Committee.
+Please note that proposals of Option 2 and 3 must be approved before they are reviewed by the GH Curriculum Committee.
 The same high quality standards are expected of all culminating projects, whether they are credit-bearing or not.

 All papers must be cited appropriately, using either American Psychological Association (APA) formatting (author, year) or Vancouver numbering system (also known as the International Committee of Medical Journal Editors (ICMJE) Uniform Requirements for Manuscripts Submitted to Medical Journals).